jsiek/B522-PL-Foundations/ScottNumeralsPlus.lagda.md

 We have seen the denotation of `plus` for `m` at zero and one, and now we need to generalize to arbitrary numbers.
-So let us review the denotations that we obtained for `m`:
+So let us review the denotations that we obtained for parameter `m`:

     ⟦m₀⟧ = ⊥ ↦ Dˢ n g ↦ Dˢ n g
     ⟦m₁⟧ = (⟦m₀⟧ ↦ Dˢ (1 + n) g) ↦ ⊥ ↦ Dˢ (1 + n) g